 LANIE ZIPOY / DIRECTOR

 Lanie is a Memphis-born, Brooklyn-based director and producer.
 The Subject marks her feature film directorial debut.
-The film has won top honors at four festivals: Lighthouse International Film Festival, DC Black Film Festival, BronzeLens Film Festival and the Art of Brooklyn Film Festival, where it also took home Outstanding Feature Director and Outstanding Feature Performance (Aunjanue Ellis) Awards.
+The film has won top honors at six festivals: Stony Brook Film Festival, Catalina Film Festival Lighthouse International Film Festival, DC Black Film Festival, BronzeLens Film Festival and the Art of Brooklyn Film Festival, where it also took home Outstanding Feature Director and Outstanding Feature Performance (Aunjanue Ellis) Awards.
 Lanie was also named the Best Director at the Newark International Film Festival and received the Mira Nair Rising Female Filmmaker Award from the Harlem International Film Festival.

-She directed the short film Kid Sister as well as the play, which starred Zazie Beetz and Dominique Fishback in their first roles.
+She directed the short film Kid Sister as well as the play, which starred Zazie Beetz (Joker, Atlanta) and Dominique Fishback (Judas and the Black Messiah, The Deuce) in their first roles.
 She has produced indie narrative and documentary features.
 Her short film 17 Things I Wish I Could Tell You Since You Died played at Mini Fest in spring 2020.

 Her theater producing credits include Bethany, starring America Ferrera, and Voices Inside/Out, a prison theatrical exchange program, which featured Michael Shannon, Ashlie Atkinson, and Ron Canada.

 Lanie is a Time Warner Foundation Fellow of the 2012-2014 Lab at WP Theater.

 CHISA HUTCHINSON / Screenwriter